 Planning for Assessment Selection

-Taking an informed and deliberate approach to employability skills assessment selection, whether statewide, regional, or local, can increase the value to, and buy-in from, students, educators, employers, and other partners and better ensure that the assessments you select meet your needs.
+Taking an informed and deliberate approach to employability skills assessment selection, whether statewide, regional, or local, can increase the value to, and buy-in from, students/employees, educators, employers, and other partners and better ensure that the assessments you select meet your needs.